 What is the Advantage of Having Professional Tax Help and Representation?

 Offshore account holders must be prepared to follow rigid procedures to ensure they get favorable treatment from the IRS.
 In other words, coming forward before the IRS is not something you do by yourself; you will need help from a firm with years of experience successfully representing clients before the IRS.

 Depending on the magnitude of the penalties, it may be appropriate to seek redress through the penalty abatement process - and a qualified tax professional can help ensure that you do everything necessary to minimize or reduce the impact of IRS penalties.
 For example, if you find yourself in trouble with the IRS but can prove you have a reasonable cause for your neglect or ignorance of the IRS rules, you have a chance at reducing your IRS tax penalties.

-Effective representation also means that your tax attorney or Certified Tax Resolution Specialist will take over all communications with the IRS, making the required disclosures, filing FBAR reports and amending tax returns typically for 2003 through 2008.
+Effective representation also means that your experienced attorney or Certified Tax Resolution Specialist will take over all communications with the IRS, making the required disclosures, filing FBAR reports and amending tax returns typically for 2003 through 2008.

 Complying with Foreign Bank and Financial Accounts Requirements:

 It is not uncommon for Americans to hold foreign bank accounts, especially if they conduct business internationally.
 Due to the increases in IRS enforcement on offshore account, it is extremely crucial for you to understand everything you are required to do by law if you have a foreign bank account or if you have signatory authority over an offshore account.
 Failure to comply with IRS regulations regarding FBAR will result in severe tax penalties that could debilitate your financial well being for life.